Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Conclusion and Future Work

-We see our method for synthesizing programs from kb specifications as an alternative to this approach.
-As in the Engelhart et al.~approach, the programs extracted in Nuprl are close to realistic programming languages.
+We view our method for synthesizing programs from knowledge-based specifications as an alternative to this approach.
+As in the Engelhart et al.~approach, the Nuprl programs that we extract are close to programs in standard programming languages.
 Arguably, distributed I/O message automata are general enough to express most of the distributed programs of interest when communication is done by message passing.
 Our approach has the additional advantage of working in asynchronous settings. \commentout{ Clearly, alternative choices for the type of programs to be synthesized exists.
 For example, programs can be expressed in a standard process algebra, like CSP or CCS.
 Such a choice has a number of benefits: both CSP and CCS are abstract calculi of sequential and concurrent processes in which complex specifications can be expressed in an elegant way, and there is a well-developed theory of satisfiability.
 On the other hand, it is important to synthesize programs that can be relatively naturally translated to running code; in this respect, recent results on translating IO message automata to Java code sustain the idea that our approach is viable.
 We leave the comparison of the expressive power of these process languages and their suitability to program synthesis to future research. }